actuallydan/tadu/README.md

 	* Reduce Redundancy in MonthView where creating calObject
 ------------ For Next Version
 * Refactor convert AddTask 1 & 2 to stateless and move refs to state in AddTask.jsx
+* Recurring Tasks
+* Add schedule and tagtypes index to user profile
 * Speed up addTag method (currently ~170ms from client)
 * Test to see if Schedule needs to subscribe --> can be stateless?
 * iOS